AVDiv/sample_website/README.md

 # sample_website
-A demo website made for a project
+This website is a demo for a project to be done by a group of students